SwampFox75/postgres_tips/basics/README.md

       - VARCHAR is "Variable Characters" for alphanumeric strings
       - INT is "Integer" and can only use whole numbers
 - close off the command with parenthesis and a semi-colon ");"
+- Use the \dt command again to verify tables

 ![alt text](https://github.com/SwampFox75/postgres_tips/blob/main/basics/psql_0basics_createTables.png?raw=true "drop tables")